hogart/sugar-cube-utils/README.md

 ### [`fontSize.js`](./fontSize.js) (relies on menuButton.js)

 Exposes `scUtils.createFontSizeBtn` function.
-When called this function creates buttons in sidebar to increase/decrease font size.
+When called, this function creates buttons in the sidebar to increase/decrease font size.
 To change button label, assign value to correspondent l10n key:`l10nStrings.uiFontSize = 'Zoom in/out'` (defaults to 'Font size').

 ### [`fullscreen.js`](./fullscreen.js) (relies on menuButton.js)